 SECTION 6-1 REORGANIZATION PLANS BY ORDINANCE.

-Except as otherwise prohibited by general law or by the charter, the town council may, by ordinance, reorganize, consolidate, or abolish any existing town agency in whole or in part, establish new town agencies, and prescribe the functions of any town agency.
-All town agencies under the direction and supervision of the town manager shall be headed and administered by officers appointed by the manager.
+Except as otherwise prohibited by general law or by the charter, the city council may, by ordinance, reorganize, consolidate, or abolish any existing city agency in whole or in part, establish new city agencies, and prescribe the functions of any city agency.
+All city agencies under the direction and supervision of the city manager shall be headed and administered by officers appointed by the manager.

 SECTION 6-2 REORGANIZATION PLANS BY ADMINISTRATIVE CODE.

-(a) Submission - The town manager may from time to time prepare and submit to the town council reorganization plans which may, unless prohibited by general law or the charter, reorganize, consolidate, or abolish any existing town agency in whole or in part, establish new town agencies, and prescribe the functions of any town agency.
-Each such reorganization plan shall be accompanied by an explanatory message when submitted to the town council.
+(a) Submission - The city manager may from time to time prepare and submit to the city council reorganization plans which may, unless prohibited by general law or the charter, reorganize, consolidate, or abolish any existing city agency in whole or in part, establish new city agencies, and prescribe the functions of any city agency.
+Each such reorganization plan shall be accompanied by an explanatory message when submitted to the city council.

-(b) Council Action - Every such reorganization plan shall, upon receipt by the town council, be referred to an appropriate standing committee of the town council for study and report.
-Within thirty days following its referral to a committee a public hearing shall be held concerning the proposal, either before the standing committee, or before the full town council.
+(b) Council Action - Every such reorganization plan shall, upon receipt by the city council, be referred to an appropriate standing committee of the city council for study and report.
+Within thirty days following its referral to a committee a public hearing shall be held concerning the proposal, either before the standing committee, or before the full city council.
 Within fourteen days following the conclusion of the public hearing the standing committee to which such matter was referred shall file a report stating either that it approves of the reorganization plan or that it disapproves of it.
-A reorganization plan shall become effective on the ninetieth day following the date of its receipt by the town council, unless a later date is specified in the reorganization plan, or unless the town council has within said period voted to disapprove of it.
-A reorganization plan submitted by the town manager under this section may not be amended by the town council but shall either be approved or disapproved in the form as submitted.
+A reorganization plan shall become effective on the ninetieth day following the date of its receipt by the city council, unless a later date is specified in the reorganization plan, or unless the city council has within said period voted to disapprove of it.
+A reorganization plan submitted by the city manager under this section may not be amended by the city council but shall either be approved or disapproved in the form as submitted.

 SECTION 6-3 PUBLICATION OF REORGANIZATION PLANS.

-An up-to-date record of reorganization plans under section 6-2(b) shall be kept on file in the office of the town clerk and copies of all such plans shall be published as an appendix to any publication of the ordinances of the town.
+An up-to-date record of reorganization plans under section 6-2(b) shall be kept on file in the office of the city clerk and copies of all such plans shall be published as an appendix to any publication of the ordinances of the city.

 Article 7 NOMINATIONS, ELECTIONS, INITIATIVE AND REFERENDUM